Most recent stories

 Poets who thrum jirble and thwack Poets who thrum eat quorn with raw swamms Poets who thrum are eristic (not shambolic) Poets who thrum deliciate unto kench when they freck

-On a Black and White Photography Tour with a Sweetheart of a Ghost on My Arm
+On a Black and White Photography Tour of the Moon with a Sweetheart of a Ghost hanging on My Arm

-Suppose you should bend your whole body backwards you know like a powerful bow and push the rest of your true self forward in my face just like Georgia O'Keeffe in nineteen-nineteen, push it all over in my general direction?
-My gaze would …
+Suppose you could bend your whole body backwards like she did, you know, like a taunt powerful bow and arrow kit, and push the rest of your truest self forward into his concentrating face, just like Georgia O'Keeffe in…

 The Purple Prose of Cario